 Postal mail takes far longer to reach members of Congress.
-Most pieces of mail take more than a week to reach congressional offices because of security measures.
-So, while postal mail is more influential in offices, email is preferable when you want to influence a vote or decision quickly.
-Email is easier for offices to process and arrives more quickly than postal mail.
+Most pieces of mail take more than a week to reach Congressional offices because of security measures.
+So, while postal mail is more influential in offices, email is preferable when you want to influence a vote or a decision quickly.